 With the development of mobile applications for booking & tracking of cylinder refills, technology has been successfully harnessed to increase the customer convenience quotient.
 A single toll-free complaint number(18002333555) is now operational across PSUs to provide grievance redressal.
 Consumers can now also rate their dealers on the company portal/transparency portal.

 Direct Transfer of Subsidies - Delivery of subsidised LPG to the intended beneficiaries has always been a cherished goal of the Government but plugging leaks in the system has been a herculean task.
 The enormity of the issue can be assessed by the amount of subsidy given by the Government to keep kitchen fuel bills under control over the years.
 The subsidy bill on account of domestic LPG in 2012-13 alone has been Rs.
-41,547 crore
+41,547 crore.

 In order to ensure that subsidies reach the targeted segment, Government has introduced the Direct Benefit Transfer for LPG (DBTL), whereby the subsidy on LPG cylinders for domestic usage, currently around Rs.
 465/- per cylinder, is being directly transferred to bank accounts of the beneficiaries.
 This scheme has been rolled out on a pilot basis on June 1, 2013, in 18 districts, on July 1, 2013 in Mysore and on August 1, 2013 in Mandi across 8 States and 2 UTs which have a high Aadhaar penetration.
 Going by the results so far, DBTL Scheme has been a great success with over 4 million transactions carried out and over Rs.150 crore cash transferred directly to accounts of LPG customers in these 20 districts as on date.